BitOfAByte/obsidan/Lectures/OD/Assignments/OD Lecture 9 Assignment.md

 - TCP
 - UDP
 - ARP
-- Thir overheads are identical
+- Their overheads are identical

 ### Answer